Joint ventures and business partnerships

 Multi-party joint ventures are generally very complex, particularly around corporate governance, supermajority requirements, dilution and exit rights.

-Whether you are entering into a two-way joint venture or a multi-party agreement, it is essential to get independent legal expert advice before you take any final decisions on your joint venture.
-See how to choose and work with a solicitor.
+Whether you are entering into a two-way joint venture or a multi-party agreement, it is essential to get independent legal expert advice before you make any final decisions on your joint venture.